GoogleCloudPlatform/community/tutorials/cloud-iot-hybrid/index.md

 ## Costs

-This tutorial uses billable components of GCP, including the following:
+This tutorial uses billable components of Google Cloud, including the following:

-- Cloud IoT Core
+- IoT Core
-- Cloud Pub/Sub
+- Pub/Sub
 - Compute Engine

 This tutorial should not generate any usage that would not be covered by the [free tier](https://cloud.google.com/free/),